heremaps/xyz-documentation/docs/api/walkthrough/schemavalidation.md

 }
 ```

-Please note that the field *schema* has been replaced with a field *schemaUrl*
+Note that the field *schema* has been replaced with a field *schemaUrl*
 that points to a private copy in the Data Hub S3 bucket.

 ## Validating your data

-Just POST/PUT your data like you would without Schema Validation.
+POST/PUT your data as you would without Schema Validation.
 If the
 features are valid they will be stored.
 All failing objects will **NOT** be
 stored and position, ID (if set by the developer) and error messages will be
 returned.
-Please note that the position is zero based, so 0 is the first object,
+Note that the position is zero based, so 0 is the first object,
 1 the second and so on.

 ### Request